[PHPUnit] I tried using DataProvider!

 Check the execution results again

-Let's check the test execution results again.
+Let's check the test results again.
+The

-The test passed successfully.
+tests passed successfully.

 Personal impressions